Girl (Dannii Minogue album)

 Girl is the third studio album by Australian singer Dannii Minogue.
 It was released by Eternal Records on 8 September 1997 in the United Kingdom.
 Four singles were released to promote the album including the UK Dance Chart number ones "All I Wanna Do", "Everything I Wanted", "Disremembrance" and the Australian-only single, "Coconut".
-"All I Wanna Do" also became a surprise chart-topper in Cyprus.
 In November 2007, the album was reissued featuring slightly different artwork and a bonus disc of remixes by Rhino Entertainment.
 In 2022, to celebrate its twenty-fifth anniversary, Minogue announced an LP release on coloured, recycled vinyl through Warner Music Australia.

 Background

 In 1995, Minogue had initially begun work on the follow-up album to Get into You.
 However, during recording sessions, Mushroom Records terminated their contract with Minogue.
 Following a divorce from Julian McMahon and a cover-shoot for Australian Playboy magazine, Minogue was approached by Warner Bros.
 Records to record a new album.

 Recording

 Sessions began in early 1997 with Ian Masterson and Brian Higgins.